Skip to main content Skip to footer

 CLAUSE 9 EXECUTIVE COMMITTEE

-The Executive Committee (“the Committee”) shall consist of a President who shall act as Chairman, a Vice President and at least five but not more than eight other members.
+The Executive Committee (“the Committee”) shall consist of a President who shall act as Chairman, a Vice President and at least five but not more than eight other Full or Associate members.
 A majority of the Committee shall be Full Members.
 The Committee shall include:

 9.1 at least one member of the Association of Chartered Certified Accountants;